A7abhilash/a7abhilash/README.md

 My name is Abhilash M Hadli.
 I'm currently pursuing graduation in Bachelors of Engineering at JSS Science and Technology University, Mysuru.
 I have passion in creating modern looking website.
 Besides programming, I love Cricket and Photography.

 - 🎗 I'm focused on being MERN stack developer
-- 🌱 I’m currently learning NodeJs, ExpressJs & mongoDB
+- 🌱 I’m currently developing MERN Projects on ideas that are there in my mind.
 - 📫 How to reach me: Instagram [@a7_abhilash](https://instagram.com/a7_abhilash)
 - ⚡ Fun fact: I love Memes